jhnnsjkbk/jhnnsjkbk.github.io/about.md

 title: About me
 ---

 I am a 3rd year Ph.D. student in Machine Learning (ML) and Information Systems (IS) at [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/english/index.php).
-My research interests include ML for climate impact, data-centric ML, and human-centered artificial intelligence.
+My research interests include foundational models, few-shot learning, and uncertainty in machine learning.

-In October 2020, I graduated from KIT with a bachelor’s and a master’s degree in Industrial Engineering and Management with a focus on machine learning, statistics, and optimization.
+In October 2020, I graduated from KIT with a bachelor’s and a master’s degree with a focus on machine learning, statistics, and optimization.
 During my master’s degree, I studied Information Systems and Computer Engineering at the [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/) in Lisbon, Portugal and authored my master's thesis at [ETH Zurich](https://ethz.ch/en.html) at the Chair of Management Information Systems in the field of machine learning and optimization.

 Throughout my studies, I have worked on real-world machine learning implementations (e.g., computer vision, natural language processing) during internships at [Porsche motorsports](https://motorsports.porsche.com/usa/en), [d-fine](https://www.d-fine.com/en/), and [EnBW](https://www.enbw.com/company/).